 - Termination of employment for just cause from a local, state, or national civil service or merit system

-The following list includes but is not limited to the types of prohibited tattoos and branding:
+Tattoo/Branding PolicyA.
+Unprofessional or offensive tattoos or brands are prohibited.
+The following list includes, but is not limited to, the types of items prohibited by this policy:

-- Initials or acronyms that represent criminal or historical oppressive organizations
+- Initials or acronyms that represent criminal or historically oppressive organizations (i.e., KKK, SS, street gang names, numbers, and/or symbols).